 British born Andy Meyrick is a professional racing driver and coach based in the UK.
-Today Andy races with Bullitt Racing in the European GT4 Championship and is an endurance driver in the Bentley Continental GT3 for Team Parker Racing.
+Today Andy races with United Autosports in the Michelin Le Mans Cup with the Ligier JS P320 and with JMW Motorsport in the GT World Challenge Asia Championship with the Bentley Continental GT3.
+He is also an endurance driver in the Bentley Continental GT3 for Team Parker Racing.
 Alongside his driver duties, he is also the Director of the BRDC SuperStars Programme for which he takes responsibility for all aspects of managing and training the chosen young drivers.

 Throughout his career, Andy has proven his versatility as a driver.
 From the beginning in Formula Ford, he went on to win 7/12 Formula 3 Championship races in 2008.
 He then went on to enjoy success across continents, a podium in his first race in the U.S. at the Sebring 12-Hours and he came 4th in his first Le Mans, winning the LMP1 Privateer class and being voted top rookie overall.